replit/river/PROTOCOL.md

     - Send a successful protocol handshake response back to the client.
 - A close event listener is attached to the `Connection` to handle unexpected closures.
 This event listener should:
   - Close the underlying wire connection if still open.
-  - Initiate the grace period for the associated `Session`'s destruction.
+  - Initiate the grace period for the associated `Session`'s destruction (this code path is identical to the client).

 ### Handshake